Data-Driven Risk Measurement by SV-GARCH-EVT Model: The Stochastic Volatility Model

 \subsubsection{SV with Student's t errors}

-The basic model is restrictive for numerous financial series for its fat-tailed tendency.
-One of the extend of the basic model is to allow fat-tails in the mean equation innovation.
-Formally,
+The basic model is restrictive for many financial series due to its tendency to exhibit fat tails.
+One extension of the basic model addresses this issue by allowing fat tails in the mean equation innovation.
+Formally, we have the error term

-$t_\nu (0,1)$ is the student's t distribution with $\nu$ degree of freedom, mean $0$ and variance $1$. $\varepsilon_t$ and $\eta_t$ are independent.
-The only difference between Equation \ref{eq:1} and Equation \ref{eq:2} is that the observations are $t$ distributed.
-In addition, when the degree of freedom $\nu$ goes to infinity, Student's $t$ converges in law to the standard normal distribution.
-The Figure \ref{fig:fatt} clearly shows that the probability density with tail plot of simulated $y_t$ generated from SVt has fatter tail than $y_t$ from SV model, which is more reasonable in the finance world.
+where $t_\nu (0,1)$ is the Student's t-distribution with $\nu$ degree of freedom, mean $0$ and variance $1$.
+The key difference between the SV and the SVt models is that in SVt, the observations follow a t-distribution.
+Additionally, as the degrees of freedom $\nu$ increase to infinity, the Student's t-distribution converges in law to the standard normal distribution.